Afonja: First attempt to retake Ilorin

 The death of Afonja was very bitter for the Yoruba people.
 They became afraid it was a matter of time before the Fulani occupy the whole of Yorubaland, so they decided to form a formidable army under the leadership of Toyoje, the Baale of Ogbomosho who became the new Kakanfo.
-But treacherous Alimi, already suspected this and was already fortifying himself and his Jamas to when the time came.
+But the astute and discerning Alimi, already suspected this and was already fortifying himself and his Jamas to when the time came.
 He has studied the Yorubas and knew how to undercut them.
 The Yorubas encamped at Ogele but the Fulani army with their horses, assisted by Chief Solagberu of Oke Suna, a powerful Yoruba Moslem; routed the Yoruba army.

 2nd Attempt - Mugbamugba War

 The Yoruba forces came together again to attempt to recover Ilorin.
 The war was fought during the month of March and April when the locust fruits (Igba) were out.
 There was famine at the time since wars prevented farming.
 The Fulanis who were experts in cavalry, routed the Yorubas and Monjia, the King of Rabbah, who joined forces.
 This was the last war fought by Alimi the Moslem Priest.
 He was succeeded by Abudusalami, his son, who was installed the first King or Emir of Ilorin.
 This was the beginning of Emirate in Ilorin; and the Gambaris (Hausas) who formed the bulk of the Jamas were afforded home.